OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 - In some countries, VPNs are illegal and using one or having one installed on a device can put the journalist at risk.
 In those countries, governments may have issued government approved VPNs that can be used.
 These are not secure and will be collecting personal data on the users, including their browsing history.
 - There are a wide-range of VPNs available.
 We recommend checking out [this excellent article by Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-vpn-service/) on how to pick the VPN which works best for you.
 When choosing a VPN it is important to consider the following:
   - Choose a VPN that does not log the user's browsing history.
 This information could be shared with governments.
 Do note, however, that some VPNs have lied about their capabilities or privacy promises.
-  - Who owns the VPN company, where is it based, and where are its servers based.
+  - Find out who owns the VPN company, where is it based, and where are its servers based.
 This information can be found on the website of the VPN you want to use.
 For journalists facing threats from a government, it is best to choose a VPN that is not located in their country or in any country that has close relations with their government.
 This is because the VPN provider could share data with their government.
   - Free VPNs can often contain malware, keep extensive logs, or resell your browsing data or bandwidth.
 Speak with others on the ground or with digital rights organizations such as Access Now to see what VPNs they are using.
   - Does the VPN work in the country you want to use it in or has it already been blocked by the government?
 Ensure you have a number of VPN options available should one stop working.
 - An ISP will be able to see when a user is connected to a VPN but it will not be able to see what pages the user is visiting.
 This will be a security issue for journalists working in countries where VPNs are illegal or if VPNs are untrustworthy and share data with undemocratic governments.